finity69x2/nws_alerts/README.md

 <b>Or you can configure the integration via the "Configuration->Integrations" section of the Home Assistant UI.</b>

-Look for the integration labeled "NWS Alerts"
+Click on "+ Add Integration" buuton in the bottom right corner.

+Search for "NWS Alerts" in the list of integrations and follow the UI prompts to configure the sensor.